ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-query/README.md

 you can customize where the demo looks for the Atom API.
 For example:

 	$ mvn -Pdemo -Dsramp.endpoint=http://myhost:8081/s-ramp-server clean test

-In addition, the demo is configured to run against the default security settings found in the distribution.
-If you change the security configuration you may need to set the username and password when running the demo.
-You can use the following -D properties:

-* sramp.auth.username - sets the BASIC auth username to use during the demo
-* sramp.auth.password - sets the BASIC auth password to use during the demo

 The demo should output some interesting information before completing successfully.
 Please take a look at the code found in the QueryDemo Java class for more information.